 THE MYTH is that if a clinic keeps possession of the embryos the patients are more likely to complete future cycles at their clinic.

 THE FACT is the decision of whether a patient continues to cycle at one clinic is simply dependent on their experience and satisfaction.
 The current location of their embryos is not a factor in those decisions.
 The vast majority of embryos which come into Reprotech for storage, if used in a later cycle, go back to the original clinic.
 Patients who want to switch clinics will do so, regardless of where their embryos are stored.
-Lab staff are taken away from other duties to instead focus and spend time on receiving, packing, and sending out tanks.
-Doing so on a patient by patient basis is very inefficient compared to monthly bulk shipments to and from a professional cryostorage facility.
+The lab staff is taken away from other duties to instead focus and spend time on receiving, packing, and sending out tanks.
+Doing so on a patient-by-patient basis is very inefficient compared to monthly bulk shipments to and from a professional cryostorage facility.